Sculptors 2022

 Leo was ten years old when he cut trees with a chainsaw borrowed without his parents’ knowledge.
 He became interested in sculpting in 2017 when he bought a pile of logs, and there were a couple of bigger trunks among them.
 “I wondered what I could make out of them and just started carving.”
 Leo’s favourite subjects are bears and owls.
 “The bear is a mystical forest animal and the owl an impressive bird.”

-Leo will take part in the Bear Sculpting Championship on Thursday and Friday, 11th–12th August, as well as the Speed Sculpting Competition on Saturday, 13th August.
+Leo will take part in the Bear Sculpting Championship on Thursday and Friday, 10th–11th August, as well as the Speed Sculpting Competition on Saturday, 12th August.

 Veikko Laakso, Liminka

 Veikko says he’s an odd-job man when it comes to art: he works with snow, ice and wood.
-Veikko hasn’t been in wood sculpting competition before.
-He got excited to participate in bear sculpting competition when he was sculpting snow last winter in snow sculpting event.
 In the future, Veikko wants to create even more sculptures and open a shop for his art.

-Veikko will take part in the Bear Sculpting Championship on Thursday and Friday, 11th–12th August, as well as the Speed Sculpting Competition on Saturday, 13th August.
+Veikko will take part in the Bear Sculpting Championship on Thursday and Friday, 10th–11th August, as well as the Speed Sculpting Competition on Saturday, 12th August.

 Aimo Laitinen, Oulu